someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 ## Getting Started

-If you are new to Resoto, [start the Resoto stack](https://resoto.com/docs/getting-started/installation) and [configure it to collect some of your cloud accounts](https://resoto.com/docs/getting-started/configuring-resoto#configuring-cloud-providers).
+If you are new to Resoto, [start the Resoto stack](/docs/getting-started/installation) and [configure it to collect some of your cloud accounts](/docs/getting-started/configuring-resoto#configuring-cloud-providers).

 To check out the data Resoto Metrics generates open [`https://localhost:9955/metrics`](https://localhost:9955/metrics) in your browser (replacing `localhost` with the IP address or hostname of the machine where `resotometrics` is running).
+This data is updated [whenever Resoto runs the collection workflow](/docs/getting-started/configuration/core#workflow-schedules).
 You should see an output similar to this:

 ![List of metrics](img/resotometrics_browser.png)